blockchain-systems/ScaleSFL/example-participant/README.md

 # Federated Learning with Flower

 For the Example Participant, we use the [Flower](https://flower.dev/) framework.
-We follow the excellent tutorials from the [docs](https://flower.dev/docs/), to setup a federated learning server, and client.
+We follow the tutorials from the [docs](https://flower.dev/docs/), to setup a federated learning server, and client.
 In our scenario, each participant will act as both a client and server.

 This will run a gRPC server for federated learning, and we also make use of a local [Flask](https://flask.palletsprojects.com) server to handle our implementation specific needs (such as a way for the peer to evaluate models).